pro3d-space/PRo3D/docs/Build-Deploy-System.md

   - change `aardium/package.json`'s version accordingly (feel free to automate this step)
   - `bash ./build.sh PublishToElectron`.

-.github/workflows/deploy.yml shows the deploy script and is run automatically when pushed into the `release` branch.
+.github/workflows/deploy.yml shows the deploy script and is run automatically when pushed into the `autorelease` branch.

 ## How is pro3d embedded in the electron build?